Atoo35/hashnode-articles/clcpcvk2d000408mf3ygff4dg.md

 Hey everyone, here is the second article of my series on Ethernaut journey.
 It's going well for now at least hahaha.

 > NOTE: You don't need to read through the entire article if you are looking for some solution to your problem.
-Head down to the challenges section and see if I encountered the same challenge as you***.***
+Head down to the challenges section and see if I encountered the same challenge as you.

 # Introduction